ooples/pine_script_docs/source/concepts/Time.rst

   `hour <https://www.tradingview.com/pine-script-reference/v5/#var_hour>`__,
   `minute <https://www.tradingview.com/pine-script-reference/v5/#var_minute>`__ and
   `second <https://www.tradingview.com/pine-script-reference/v5/#var_second>`__
-- Query the timezone of the exchange of the chart's symbol with `syminfo.timezone <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}timezone>`__
+- Return the timezone of the exchange of the chart's symbol with `syminfo.timezone <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}timezone>`__

 There are also built-in **functions** that can: